The Basics of Genital Herpes

 It is important to note that not everyone with a herpes-infected partner catches the virus.
 Some people in long-term relationships with an infected partner never do.

 Do not avoid doctors or treatment because you feel ashamed.
-Genital herpes is a treatable, so contact your doctor and seek out support if you need to.
+Genital herpes is a controllable condition, so contact your doctor and seek support if you need to.